L'Est Républicain: 1914-1945: The journal during the two world wars

 In 1914, following the outbreak of the First World War, the newspaper lost much of its staff.
-Located in a combat zone, it was victim of French military censorship.
+Located in a combat zone, it fell victim to French military censorship.
 But it continued, nonetheless, to be published, sometimes on a single double-sided sheet.
-The newspaper helped maintain the morale of Nancy, especially during the Battle of Grand Couronné in 1914, and when it was considered to evacuate the city in 1918.
-On the night of 26 to 27 February 1918 the printing house was bombed, but the newspaper continued to continued to be distributed on one page.
+The newspaper helped maintain the morale of Nancy, especially during the Battle of Grand Couronné in 1914, and when evacuating the city was considered in 1918.
+On the night of 26 to 27 February 1918 the printing house was bombed, but the newspaper continued to be distributed on one page.

 In 1920, the printing amounted to 60,000 copies.
 In 1927, the newspaper was printed in 100,000 copies and extended its distribution to Haute-Saône and the Territoire de Belfort.
 In 1933, L'Est Républicain had offices in Bar-le-Duc, Verdun, Metz, Thionville, Épinal, Saint-Dié and Belfort.

 Before World War II, L'Est Républicain held an anti-Nazi line.
 Paper restrictions and power cuts made it difficult for the newspaper to be published.
 On 13 June 1940 the newspaper was published for the last time.
 On 14 June, as the Germans entered Paris, the newspaper was scuttled, just like its competitor, L'Éclair de l'Est, the next day.
-On 18 June the Germans entered Nancy, and on 8 July the authorities required the premises of L'Est Républicain.
+On 18 June the Germans entered Nancy, and on 8 July the authorities requisitioned the premises of L'Est Républicain.

 As the region had then no written information, the editors of L'Est Républicain and L'Éclair de l'Est created the Nancy Presse newsletter which would be published until 3 August 1940.
 On 2 August 1940 the collaborationist journal L'Écho de Nancy published its first number.
-Totally controlled by the Germans, it defends Nazism, Adolf Hitler and advocated Antisemitism.
-The last issue printed on the installations of L'Est Républicain came out on 1 September 1944, but it continued to be printed in Germany until February 1945.
+Totally controlled by the Germans, it defended Nazism, Adolf Hitler and advocated for antisemitism.
+The last issue printed in the installations of L'Est Républicain came out on 1 September 1944, but it continued to be printed in Germany until February 1945.

 At the Liberation, the L'Est Républicain was requisitioned by the Resistance, which accused it of having collaborated with the Nazis.
-The resistance fighters print the République de l'Est Libéré.
+The resistance fighters printed the République de l'Est Libéré.
 Finally, on 8 October 1944 L'Est Républicain returned with Jacques Zenner as editor 11 and several agencies, in Metz, Nancy, Besançon, Pontarlier, etc.